Firionus/opengdtf/README.md

 - GDTF files in themselves are barely useful, for example you can't even know how many DMX channels a mode has by looking at the file.
 So they must be processed before being presented to a library user.
-- The GDTF cocnsortium does not have a culture of ensuring validity and a parser must be lenient to be useful.
+- The GDTF consortium does not have a culture of ensuring validity and a parser must be lenient to be useful.
 - Noone, including me, seems to have much time left over for open source GDTF